varyonic/activeadmin-rails/CONTRIBUTING.md

 ### 5. Implement your fix or feature

 At this point, you're ready to make your changes!
-Feel free to ask for help;
+Feel free to ask for help.
-everyone is a beginner at first :smile_cat:

 ### 6. View your changes in a Rails application